soras/genEditDist/readme.txt

 ================================================

   GenEditDist tool allows to find approximate matches between a search string and list of strings in a dictionary.
-In addition to regular edit distance, a set of weighted transformations can be used in a search.
+In addition to the regular edit distance (the Levenshtein distance), a set of weighted transformations can be used in a search.

   The tool has two working modes:
-   *) Find all the matches that are within the maximum edit distance limit.
+   *) Find all the matches that are within the maximum edit distance limit;
    *) Find top N closest matches;

   Currently, the tool has been developed and tested only on UNIX platform